Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems

-In this work, we assume the uplink and downlink MIMO channels are wideband, with a delay tap length $L$ in the time domain.
-The $\ell$-th delay tap of the channel is represented by a $N_{\text{RX}} \times N_{\text{TX}}$ matrix, $\ell = 0,\ldots,L-1$, which, assuming a geometric cluster and ray based channel model given by \cite{anum}
+In this work, we assume uplink and downlink MIMO channels are wideband, with a delay tap length $L$ in the time domain.
+The $\ell$-th delay tap of the channel is represented by an $N_{\mathsf{RX}} \times N_{\mathsf{TX}}$ matrix, $\ell = 0,\ldots,L-1$, which assuming a geometric cluster and ray based channel model \cite{anum}